-8. Grease trap cleaning frequency is documented on a maintenance log (obtain a copy of the document).
-9. Grease interceptor does not contain greater than 1/3 the depth in grease accumulation.
+Grease interceptor does not contain greater than 1/3 the depth in grease accumulation.
 Estimate and record amount of grease in interceptor.
-10. Grease interceptor does not contain greater than 1/4 the depth in sediment accumulation.
+Grease interceptor does not contain greater than 1/4 the depth in sediment accumulation.
 Estimate and record amount of sediment in interceptor if possible.
-11. Grease interceptor is cleaned and maintained regularly.
+Grease interceptor is cleaned and maintained regularly.
+Note and record frequency of cleaning. t Grease interceptor cleaning and maintenance frequency is documented on a maintenance log (obtain a copy of the document).
+Outdoor grease and oil storage containers are covered and do not show signs of overflowing.
+Grease and oil storage containers are protected from discharge to storm drains.
+1 Absorbent pads or other materials (not free flowing material such as cat litter) are used to clean up any spills or leakages that could reach the storm drain.
+Storm drain catch basins show no signs of grease or oil.
+The roof shows no signs of grease and oil from the exhaust system. , Exhaust system filters are cleaned regularly, which is documented by cleaning records.
 Note and record frequency of cleaning.
-12. Grease interceptor cleaning and maintenance frequency is documented on a maintenance log (obtain a copy of the document).
-13. Outdoor grease and oil storage containers are covered and do not show signs of overflowing.
-14. Grease and oil storage containers are protected from discharge to storm drains.
-15. Absorbent pads or other materials (not free flowing material such as cat litter) are used to clean up any spills or leakages that could reach the storm drain.
-16. Storm drain catch basins show no signs of grease or oil.
-17. The roof shows no signs of grease and oil from the exhaust system.
-18. Exhaust system filters are cleaned regularly, which is documented by cleaning records.
-Note and record frequency of cleaning.
 NOTES

-I I

-In an and a mi E-4-11:-1

 Inspector: Establishment:

-Signature:
+Signature: Address:

 Date: Contact Name:

 Time Inspection Started: Phone:

 Time Inspection Completed: